Why You Should Care About Digital Wallets

 For merchants: it’s all about conversions!

 As mobile shopping is growing, this presents many opportunities for merchants to increase sales.
 However, while the m-commerce is on the rise and mobile traffic exceeds desktop, the conversion rate for mobile transactions remains only half of that of desktop transactions.
 This indicates that customers prefer to browse on a mobile device, but pay on the computer.
 Surely, when customers switch between devices, this increases the cart abandonment rate and hence leads to lost sales, which is of great concern to merchants.
 This is where digital wallets can help to increase the conversion rates by providing customers a fast and efficient solution to make the payment on the spot.
 After all, shoppers are much more likely to complete the transaction when it takes a few clicks, than if one has to bother with entering credit card details manually on a small phone screen.
 Thus, digital wallets can help bridge the gap between mobile browsing and checkouts, increasing conversion rates for merchants.
-In fact, BigCommerce found that adding a digital wallet method, increased the conversion rates three times, while another study found that a PayPal checkout converts at 82% higher rate than a checkout without Paypal.
-This illustrates the significance of digital wallets for merchants wanting to optimize their conversion rates.
+In fact, BigCommerce found that adding digital wallets, increased the conversion rates three times, while another study found that a PayPal checkout converts at 82% higher rate than a checkout without Paypal.
+This illustrates the significance of such payment method for merchants wanting to optimize their conversion rates.

 Shoppers want fast and secure payments

 Not only are digital wallets attractive to merchants, due to higher conversion rates, but they are also appealing to customers who find it to be a faster and more secure payment method.
 After all, almost 20% of customers abandon their mobile shopping carts due to safety concerns, as many still believe that entering card information on a phone is riskier than on desktop.
-However, digital wallets can eliminate these concerns, as customers are increasingly viewing digital wallets as a more secure payment method.
+However, digital wallets can eliminate these concerns, as customers are increasingly viewing them as a more secure payment method.
 Since wallets do not expose credit card details to the website and tokenization provides advanced security during the whole transaction process, the customers can benefit from more security.
-Moreover, the usage of biometrics that is often linked with digital wallets provides an extra layer of protection and reassurement to the customer.
+Moreover, the usage of biometrics that is often linked with digital wallets provides an extra layer of protection to the customer.

 Besides that, digital wallets are also a faster and more convenient payment method, as alluded to before.
 Instead of having to type in credit card information, shoppers can complete a payment with a few clicks, which is of great value in the fast-paced digital world.

 As discussed in this article, digital wallets are highly beneficial to both merchants and their customers.
 While merchants reap advantages from higher conversion rates, the shoppers benefit from a faster and more secure transaction process.
-This can explain the fact why digital wallets are growing in popularity and are expected to dominate online payments in the near future.
+This can explain the fact why they are growing in popularity and are expected to dominate online payments in the near future.
 Since digital wallets present a win-win situation and provide an overall improved payments experience, one needs to make sure that the payment platform offers them as a payment option.
 Lastly, it is noteworthy that working with the correct payments partner ensures the benefit from the digital wallets.